 Enjoy Paddington’s waterside restaurants with a boost to safe dining through additional outside seating.
-With social distancing in mind, Paddington’s many eateries have taken advantage of the summer weather and been able to extend external tables and chairs to offer more waterside dining, assuring customers that they can dine in safety as we emerge from the pandemic.
+With social distancing in mind, Paddington’s many eateries have been able to extend external tables and chairs to offer more waterside dining, assuring customers that they can dine in safety as we emerge from the pandemic.

 The team at Merchant Square have added external seating across the estate, with designated zones from Paddington Basin right through to Paddington Station.